 What Is the Recommended Level of Humidity Inside Your Home?

 The Environmental Protection Agency (EPA) has done comprehensive research on the topic and concluded that indoor humidity levels should be kept below 60% and ideally between 30-50% at home.
+This humidity level is also ideal for a baby's room.

 The more advanced humidifiers have a built-in humidistat which you can use to set your preferred humidity level in your room.
-It is also a good idea to have a hygrometer as a backup to give you accurate readings of the relative humidity.
+It is also a good idea to have a hygrometer as a backup to give you accurate readings of the relative humidity percentage.
 Click here to see our guide on the best hygrometers to use with your humidifier.

 There are many different types of humidifiers, and they all have unique pros and cons, which can make choosing the right model for a large room difficult.
 Every manufacturer also makes big promises, but it can be hard to figure out whether the humidifier will suit your specific needs.